Dubai Off-Plan Property Guide 2026: The Complete Playbook for US Investors

 What Is an Escrow Account?

 An escrow account is a dedicated bank account opened by a developer for a specific project.
-Your payments go into this account, not the developer’s operating account.
+Your payments go into this account, not the developer's operating account.
 The developer can only access funds when they hit verified construction milestones.
+Think of it as a trust vault: your money enters, but it doesn't leave until the building physically progresses.

 Law No. 8 of 2007: The Escrow Law